basil08/jekyll-now/_posts/2020-10-07-stuck-by-fandom-for-the-first-time-in-my-life.md

 ---
 layout: post
 title: Stuck by fandom for the first time in my life
-author: Basil
+author: Basil Labib
-categories: music fan dreampop "Cocteau Twins"
+tags: music dreampop cocteautwins fan
 ---

 Ethereal, heavenly, celestial, opulent, splendid, otherworldly - these adjectives form the regular staple used by people who dare to describe the music of the Cocteau Twins (pronounced: cock-tow twins).
 But really I think it's an effort in vain.
 Because this band defies all possibilities of being defined by words.
 Cage them in artificial genres and you will fail.
 You can only _experience_ their _"sacred microcosm"_ yourself as Azam Ali so eloquently puts [it][azamali].